Kacper-Pietkun/Brain-Defender/README.md

 ### General
 Simple Game made in Unity (for android) (Not finished) <br>
 Your goal is to stop zombies from eating the brain.
 Different types of zombies attack during waves.
-You can kill them by clicking on their body.
+You can kill them by clicking on their bodies.

 ### Main features
   - Two types of zmobies